Consistent Second-Order Conic Integer Programming for Learning Bayesian Networks: Existing Formulations of DAG Learning with Linear SEMs

 Proposition \ref{Prop:strong} implies that the {MIQP+TO} and {MIQP+CP} formulations are stronger than the {MIQP+LN} formulation.
-Nonetheless, Proposition \ref{Prop5: BB} establishes that for sufficiently large values of $M$, stronger formulations attain the same continuous relaxation objective function value as the weaker formulation throughout the branch-and-bound tree.
+Nonetheless, Proposition \ref{Prop5: BB} establishes that for sufficiently large values of $M$, stronger formulations for the DAG learning problem attain the same continuous relaxation objective function value as the weaker formulation throughout the branch-and-bound tree.
 The optimal solution to the continuous relaxation of MIQP formulations of DAG structure learning may not be at an extreme point of the convex hull of feasible points.
-Hence, stronger formulations do not necessarily ensure better lower bounds.
-This is in contrast to a mixed-integer program (MIP) with linear objective, whose continuous relaxation is a linear program (LP).
-In that case, there exists an optimal solution that is an extreme point of the corresponding feasible set.\ As a result, a better lower bound can be obtained from a stronger formulation that better approximates the convex hull of a mixed-integer linear program; this generally leads to faster convergence.
+Hence, stronger formulations do not necessarily ensure better lower bounds for certain formulations of this problem involving the \emph{nonlinear} objective.
+This is in contrast to a mixed-integer program (MIP) with \emph{linear} objective, whose continuous relaxation is a linear program (LP).
+In that case, there exists an optimal solution that is an extreme point of the corresponding feasible set.
+As a result, a better lower bound can be obtained from a stronger formulation that better approximates the convex hull of the set of solutions to a mixed-integer linear program; this generally leads to faster convergence.
 A prime example is the traveling salesman problem (TSP), for which stronger formulations attain better computational performance \citep{oncan2009comparative}.
-In contrast, the numerical results by \cite{manzour2019integer} show that {MIQP+LN} has better computational performance because it is a compact formulation with the fewest constraints and the same continuous relaxation bounds.
+In contrast, the numerical results by \cite{manzour2019integer} empirically show that {MIQP+LN} has better computational performance because it is a compact formulation with the fewest constraints and the same continuous relaxation bounds.

 Our next result, which is adapted from \cite{dong2015regularization} to the DAG structure learning problem, shows that the continuous relaxation of {MIQP} is equivalent to the optimal solution to the problem where the $\ell_0$-regularization term is replaced with an $\ell_1$-regularization term (i.e., $\|\beta\|_1=\sum_{(j,k) \in \overrightarrow{E}}|\beta_{jk}|$) with a particular choice of the $\ell_1$ penalty.
 This motivates us to consider tighter continuous relaxation for MIQP.
 Let $(\beta^R, g^R)$ be an optimal solution to the continuous relaxation of {MIQP}.